andrewcooke/Stupid.jl/README.md

 # The 8 Bit "Stupid" Cipher

-This is an informal analysis of an 8 bit version of the ["stupid" cipher](http://news.quelsolaar.com/#comments101), as discussed on [HN](https://news.ycombinator.com/item?id=6616438).
+This is an informal analysis of an 8 bit version of [this cipher](http://news.quelsolaar.com/#comments101), as discussed on [HN](https://news.ycombinator.com/item?id=6616438).